The Geometry of Efficient Nonconvex Sampling: Additional discussion

 The results for sampling logconcave densities can be viewed as parallels to classical results for optimization, where again, there are polynomial-time algorithms for convex optimization (when the objective function to be minimized and the feasible region of solutions are both convex)~\citep{GLS93geometric,Vai,lee2018efficient}.
 Since a logconcave density $\pi$ has a convex potential, i.e., $\pi(x) \propto e^{-f(x)}$ for some convex function $f$, this family is the natural analog of convex functions in optimization.

-\paragraph{Beyond convexity/logconcavity.} For optimization, $\min_{x \in \X} f(x)$, there are mild deviations from convexity that still allow efficient algorithms; notably, when the objective function satisfies a gradient-domination condition (Polyak-L{}ojaciewicz/PL inequality), simple algorithms such as the proximal gradient method or gradient descent (under smoothness) have exponential convergence guarantees in objective function to the minimum value~\citep{karimi2016linear}.
+\paragraph{Beyond convexity/logconcavity.} For optimization, $\min_{x \in \X} f(x)$, there are mild deviations from convexity that still allow efficient algorithms; notably, when the objective function satisfies a gradient-domination condition (Polyak-\L{}ojaciewicz/PL inequality), simple algorithms such as the proximal gradient method or gradient descent (under smoothness) have exponential convergence guarantees in objective function to the minimum value~\citep{karimi2016linear}.
 However, even under the PL condition, it is crucial that any local minimum is also a global minimum.
 On the other hand, if the function $f$ is allowed to have spurious local (non-global) minima, then the task of finding the global minimizer is NP-hard in the worst case.

 For sampling, there are more significant extensions beyond logconcavity that still allow for efficient algorithms.
 We mention two directions of existing results for efficient sampling beyond log-concavity.
 First, star-shaped bodies can be efficiently sampled with complexity polynomial in the dimension and the inverse fraction of volume taken up by the convex core (the non-empty subset of the star-shaped body that can ``see'' all points in the body)~\citep{CDV10}; as shown in~\citep{CDV10}, linear optimization over star-shaped bodies is hard, even to solve approximately, and even when the convex core takes up a constant fraction of the star-shaped body.
 Second, distributions satisfying a Poincar\'e or log-Sobolev inequality under \textit{smoothness}, i.e., with a bound on the Lipschitz constant of the logarithm of the target density~\citep{VW23rapid,CCSW22improved}; however, the iteration complexity scales with the smoothness constant, and in any case it does not apply to our setting of uniform on $\X$.
+The work of~\cite{abbasi2017hit} studies the Hit-and-Run algorithm for sampling the uniform distribution over a nonconvex set under the assumption that it is the image of a convex set under a bi-Lipschitz measure preserving map, with a stronger oracle assumption beyond membership oracle, and with an iteration complexity that depends on the smoothness and curvature of the set.

 Despite only such modest deviations from convexity being known to be tractable, the existing results above demonstrate that local minima being global minima or unimodality is not essential for sampling.
 In fact, intuition suggests that sampling a substantially more general class of distributions should be tractable.
 For optimization, the optimal solution can be hidden in a very small part of the feasible region of a slightly nonconvex domain, such a bottleneck appears unlikely for sampling --- small parts of the domain can be effectively ignored as they take up small measure.
 Moreover, assuming isoperimetry suggests that all parts are ``reachable''.
 This leads us to our first motivating question as described in Section~\ref{Sec:Intro}, and which we answer in this paper via the additional notion of volume growth condition.